sqitchers/docker-sqitch/README.md

     for it to land).
 In the meantime you can [use a NAT gateway container](https://github.com/qoomon/docker-host) to forward traffic to the
     Docker host.
-*   Custom images for [Oracle], [Snowflake], [Exasol], or [Vertica] can be built by downloading the appropriate binary files and using the `Dockerfile`s in the appropriately-named subdirectories of this repository.
+*   Custom images for [Oracle], [Snowflake], or [Exasol] can be built by downloading the appropriate binary files and using the `Dockerfile`s in the appropriately-named subdirectories of this repository.
+*   The Sqitch image is built with AMD64 and ARM64 support, but the [Oracle], [Snowflake] and [Exasol] images can currently only be built for AMD64.
 *   In an effort to keep things as simple as possible, the only editor included and configured for use in the image is [nano].
 This is a very simple, tiny text editor suitable for editing change descriptions and the like.
 Its